 Start by opening your can of tomatoes I like to use a scissors or even my hands to crush the tomatoes into smaller chunks.

 Then, everything goes into the sauté pan and simmer this for approximately 45 minutes.
 Stirring occasionally.

 I like to move the onion halves around, now and again along with the tomato bits, mashing any offending tomato chunks into the smallest of pieces.

 And, after 45 minutes, you’ll have yourself a sauce that is amazingly rich and creamy!
-Serve it with your favorite pasta, Italian bread and Enjoy!
+Serve over with your favorite pasta, along with some freshly baked baguettes and Enjoy!